 - Layer 3 blockchain

 Blockchain in itself is called layer zero.
 The components required to make blockchain real are the internet, hardware, and many other connections.
-Layer 0 is the initial stage of blockchain that allows various networks to function, such as Bitcoin, Ethereum, and many more.
+Layer zero blockchain is the initial stage of blockchain that allows various networks to function, such as Bitcoin, Ethereum, and many more.
 Layer 0 also provides blockchain with a facility of cross-chain interoperability communication from top to different layers.
 Layer 0 provides the underlying infrastructure for blockchain.

 Layer 1 blockchain is an advancement in layer 0.
 Under this layer, the blockchain network is maintained functionally.
 However, scaling is a limitation in the layer one blockchain.
 Any changes and issues arising in the new protocol in layer 0 will also affect layer 1.
 It is also called an implementation layer.
-Examples of layer one blockchain are Bitcoin, Ethereum, Cardano, Ripple, etc.
+Examples of layer one blockchains are Bitcoin, Ethereum, Cardano, Ripple, etc.

 Layer 3 blockchain is also referred to as the “application layer”.
 The main task of this layer is to host the DAapps and many other protocols that enable other apps.
 Here, the blockchain protocol is split into two significant sub-layers, that being, application and execution.
-It is the most diminutive and most potent solution made to separate blockchains with cross-chain capabilities for achieving the target of real interoperability.
+It is the most potent solution made to separate blockchains with cross-chain capabilities for achieving the target of real interoperability.

-What is blockchain scalability?
+What is Blockchain Scalability?

-Blockchain scalability is the ability of the network to support the increased load of transactions and nodes in the particular network.
+Blockchain scalability is the ability of the network to support the increased load of transactions and nodes in a particular network.
 In the blockchain, transactions per second are recorded.
 Day by day, we are witnessing new advancements in blockchain technology; With these advancements, transactions are also increasing per second.
 That’s why it is called blockchain scalability.

-What is Blockchain security?
+What is Blockchain Security?